SQream/sqream_docs/operational_guides/delete_guide.rst

 Identifying and Cleaning Up Tables
 ---------------------------------------

-Listing Tables that Have Not Been Cleaned Up
+Listing tables that have not been cleaned up:

 .. code-block:: psql